In the year 1900 Alexandrina McKenzie was a 43-year-old farm wife in Bingham Township, Huron, Michigan, with five of her six children still at home.

 Others bought lots in hopes of someday building a house, but there were some factors which held back the development of the neighborhood: no roads, no city water supply and no electricity.
 The nearest school was Yesler School at 4706 36th Ave NE.

 In the newspaper ads he ran in early 1907, real estate salesman Charles Udell said that lots in Highhurst “would be worth more in six months.”
-He seemed to be assuming that the infrastructure improvements for the AYPE in and around the university campus would continue to extend out to northeast Seattle.
+He seemed to be assuming that the infrastructure improvements for the AYPE in and around the University of Washington campus would be extended out to northeast Seattle rather soon — but that did not happen.

 Some improvements, such as streetcars, never came to northeast Seattle, and it would be another fifteen years until the future-Wedgwood area got electricity and water lines (in 1923-1926).
 Decades went by until, in 1945, Alexandrina’s Highhurst finally came into the City Limits of Seattle.